-Mail bags and sacks for carrying the post and pouches and/or folders used to deliver correspondence from house to house.
+Mail bags and sacks for carrying the post and pouches and/or folders used to deliver correspondence.

 Postboxes, embedded letterboxes, outdoor and indoor receptacles and respective accessories.

-Miniatures of animal-powered, road and rail postal transport; stagecoaches; two-wheeled vehicles: bicycles, mopeds and motorbikes; and light and heavy motorised post and telecommunications vehicles.
+Miniatures of road, rail and animal-traction postal transport; stagecoaches; two-wheeled vehicles: bicycles, mopeds and motorbikes; light and heavy motorised post and telecommunications vehicles.

 Work clothing consisting of postmen's and wiremen's uniforms and outfits worn by post office and railway post office staff.